bjanderson/bjanderson.github.io/content/Architecture/JavaScript Services.md

 cssclasses:
 ---

+This article is still a work in progress...

 Services are the workhorse of your application code.
 You might also know them as the Controller part of the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (MVC) architecture.

-If models are the building blocks of your application, then services are what uses them to make the application work as a whole.
+If models are the building blocks of your application, then services are the plumbing.

+They do things like:

-Services also do things like send and retrieve data from server APIs, and any other application data stores.
+- send and retrieve data from server APIs
+- create a central storage places for data in your application
+- provide complex functionality (compared to models) that is reusable throughout the different views of your application

+Services can range in complexity from very simple to very, very complex.
+My goal is to keep them as lean as possible and focused on very specific areas of functionality.
+But some applications end up requiring a central "orchestration" type of service that acts as a sort of general manager, or central interface, where the bulk of the application data is manipulated and stored.

+Just like models can contain other models, services can be composed of other services.
+And that leads me to one of the main concepts you will need to understand when it comes to services - [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).
+That means that you provide instances of any dependencies to the service constructor - as opposed to, say, you newing up an instance of a dependency within the service constructor.
+This concept is at the heart of making your application scaleable, maintainable, and testable.

+Since JavaScript programs live primarily in the global scope, it's easy to create services as [singletons](https://en.wikipedia.org/wiki/Singleton_pattern) that are always available to the whole application.
+This makes them a great place to store data so that it remains available and consistent no matter what part of the application you are in.
+It also means that any given service can be passed to the constructor of any other service - as long as they are created (instantiated) in the correct order, and they do not form a circular dependency.

+One caveat is not to overdo it though - particularly when it comes to manipulating the view.
+Services should always be thought of as plubming, behind the scenes.
+I draw the line at manipulating HTML or CSS.
+Services should be JavaScript only because they are complicated enough without muddying the waters by messing around with the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

 ## Testing

-One of the main concepts you will need to understand when it comes to services is [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).
-That means that you provide instances of any dependencies to the service constructor.
-(As opposed to, say, you newing up an instance of a dependency within the service constructor.)
-This concept is at the heart of you making your application scaleable, maintainable, and testable.

 When using dependency injection, you can mock out all the service's dependencies, so that you do not have to account for things like api access or database access within your tests.